Playbills: John Wilkes Booth Performed at Ford’s Before Assassinating Lincoln at Ford’s

 As the theatre’s proprietor, John T. Ford wanted it to be one of Washington, D.C.,’s best theatres.
 After a disastrous fire, Ford renovated the building in February and reopened on August 27, 1863, immediately seeking out the nation’s most popular actors.
 Just over two months later, John Wilkes Booth took the stage.

-Ford arranged for Booth to star in The Marble Heart from November 2 through November 15, 1863.
-Lincoln attended the November 9 performance.
+Ford arranged for Booth to star in various plays, like Richard III, Romeo and Juliet and The Robbers, from November 2 through November 15, 1863.
+Lincoln attended the November 9 performance of The Marble Heart.
 A lover of the theatre, Lincoln visited Ford’s repeatedly throughout his presidency, including attending the following performances: